Liturgical-Calendar/examples/README.md

 A simple rendering of a calendar with Liturgical events from the Liturgical Calendar API, using PHP to make a cURL request to the Liturgical Calendar API.
 This example makes use of the composer package `liturgical-calendar/components`, which takes care of building the Calendar select, the API request options form controls, and the web calendar.
+This example also implements Bootstrap for some basic CSS styling.

 In order to view the example, first run `composer install` in the `example/php` folder.
 Then ensure you have copied the `.env.example` file to `.env` or `.env.development` or `.env.local`,